choria-io/.github/SECURITY.md

 ## Reporting a Bug

-The Choria.IO team and community take all security bugs in seriously.
+The Choria.IO team and community take all security bugs seriously.
 Thank you for improving the security of Choria.
-We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.
+We appreciate your efforts and responsible disclosure and we will make every effort to acknowledge your contributions.

 Report security bugs by emailing the lead maintainer at security@choria.io.